Film School Essentials: Mise en Scéne

 This is because of its relationship to shot blocking.
 The term mise-en-scene is called the film criticism grand undefined term.
 The term is so broad, and it defines and classifies a lot in the filming industry.
 The term roughly means to put into the scene or to place on stage.

 The producer selects the story from the books or a novel or the idea can even be an original idea or based on a true story.
 The producer then takes the idea to the writers, and they work together to create a synopsis.
 They then break down the story into simple paragraph scenes or the step outline as it is called.
-The one paragraph scenes are the ones which concentrate on the most dramatic parts or structures.
+The one-paragraph scenes are the ones that concentrate on the most dramatic parts or structures.

 After this, they prepare a good description of the story together with its moods and its characters.
 This stage has little conversations, but it mostly consists of drawings that help them to visualize all the key points.
 This is also the stage where the screenwriter comes up with a screenplay, and this takes a period of several months.